msadegh97/ud120-projects/README.md

-ud120-projects
+Udacity's Intro to Machine Learning
 ==============

-Starter project code for students taking Udacity ud120
+This repo contains the solution for projects of ud120 Starter project code for students taking Udacity ud120.